 o Increasing share of wallet, etc.

-Choose the right analytical model
+• Choose the right analytical model

+This is where customer experience analytics comes into play.
 Based on how much proof you need, you can decide on the right analytical model.
 Build your hypothesis and validate it with data.
 You can use your voice of customer (VOC) program and its analytical features to create your data set for hypothesis testing.
-These VOC programs help you with real-time data collection and to run advanced analysis.
+These VOC programs help you with real-time data collection and advanced analysis.
 Text analytics and driver analysis modules can be used for building your model.
-As Alterna CX, we are ready to help you in building these analytical models.
+Customer experience analytics allows you to:

-Talk with $, not unquantifiable benefits
+• Talk with $, not unquantifiable benefits

 Your C-Suite wants to hear specifically how your CX projects and programs made or saved money for the company.
 And they want the specifics in dollars; they do not want to have to connect the dots for themselves between NPS (or CSAT) and dollars.

-Prioritize the highest impact changes
+• Prioritize the highest impact changes

 There are probably many actions listed in your roadmap, so make sure to prioritize the highest impact areas that will quickly validate your business case.